Wave model verification:

 Test/opr model intercomparison

-Frequency spectral range test
+Extended spectral frequency range

 Attempt to entend the high-frequency range of the modelled spectrum.